Buyck family: Joost Sijbrandtszoon Buyck

 Granddaughter Cornelia Elisabeth Buyck, painted by Wilhelm Hermann Warnar (1716).
 Private collection.

-Involvement in the Dutch East India Company (VOC)
+First joint-stock company in the world

+Hendrick Buyck

 A successful merchant and co-founder of the first stock-listed company Hendrick Buyck was born 1551 (buried in Amsterdam, 1613) brother to Joost Buyck, the Amsterdam mayor, and Jacob Buyck, the last pastor of the Oude Kerck, who fought against the Alteration.

+Co-founding the Dutch East India Company (V.O.C.)

 First page of V.O.C. capital subscription ledger (Amsterdam branch; August 1602).

-Hendrick Buyck co-founded the Compagnie van Verre known today as the first and forerunner "companie" that would later establish and unite as the Dutch East India Company (V.O.C. or Verenigde Oost Indische Compagnie).
+Hendrick Buyck co-founded the Compagnie van Verre (long-distance company) known today as the first and forerunner "companie" that would later establish and unite as the Dutch East India Company (V.O.C. or Verenigde Oost Indische Compagnie).
 He was part of a company of nine merchants, who had organized a fleet to Java.

+All the nine merchants each invested 12'000 guilders: the present value their contribution could buy six canal-side houses in early seventeenth-century Amsterdam.
+All those that met in the Warmoesstraat (Amsterdam), in May 1594 became "bewinthebbers", the equivalent of "bewindvoerders" or administrators today.

+The first page of the V.O.C. capital subscription ledger contains the provision that shares in the V.O.C. could be traded, a prerequisite that made it to be the first joint-stock company.
+At the foot of the page, the entries of director Hendrick Buyck can be seen.

+The management was organized as such to have six "chambers" ("kamers"), of those governing those chambers all administrators were partaking: they were known as the XVIII Lords ("Heren XVIII"), which included Hendrick Buyck.
+The company was nationalized in 1795.